 Land use within the Upper San Gabriel River and Rio Hondo Subregion reflects the historic pattern of urbanization as most of the interior valley is occupied with residential, industrial, commercial, and institutional uses while most of the foothills and mountains are principally open space.
-The overall land use breakdown for the Upper San Gabriel River and Rio Hondo Subregion is as follows: 7 percent commercial and industrial, 21 percent residential, 2 percent open space and recreation, 3 percent transportation, and 67 percent other open space.
+The overall land use breakdown for the Upper San Gabriel River and Rio Hondo Subregion is as follows: 7 percent commercial and industrial, 21 percent residential, 41 percent open space and recreation, 3 percent transportation, and 24 percent vacant.